-The cost of using Pürlin will be at or below what a hotel typically spends for purchasing and maintaining bed linens.
+Ferrell says the cost of using Pürlin will be at or below what a hotel typically spends for purchasing and maintaining bed linens.
 Because Pürlin linens are recycled after each use, the hotel owner will never have to replace damaged or worn linens again.